hardwarelayer/tientn-jboard-game/README.md

     [Done] 17. improve: deduct jCoin if use QUESTION_MARK on WordMatch, deduct jCoin if submit invalid combination

-    18. pending feature: use jCoin to trade on virtual crypto market (use real market data)
+    18. pending feature: Ai use jCoin to trade on virtual crypto market (use real market data), to get PUs from it

     [Done] 19. add drawing effects for territory burning in recent battle